 Keisha McLean

-Although my credentials are in Child Development, my professional experience spans from Infants development to elderly care.
-I served the elderly population, which is an amazing experience in its own right.
+Although my credentials are in Child Development, my professional experience spans beyond Infant and Child and Adolescent Development to elderly care.
+I served the elderly population for many years, which is an amazing experience in its own right.
 It was an honor and a privilege to serve our elder community.
 However, my passion for working in Infant/Toddler Development drew me away from elder care.
-The fact is, the brain develops and grows most between zero and three years of age.
+The more I learned about the fact that the brain develops and grows most between zero and three years of age, the more fascinated I became.
 Children are sponges soaking up every experience and nuance catapulted in their direction.
-My work focuses on supporting and nurturing growth and development for children and their families, especially during these years.
+My work focuses on supporting and nurturing the growth and development of children and their families, especially during these years.

 As a Family Life Coach, I help families navigate the ins and outs of how to do life while parenting.
 This is done through education, empowerment, and goal setting.

 As a Mentor Coach, I help teachers reflect on and set goals for their professional growth and development.
-I help them create and facilitate rich educational experiences for children through high quality teacher-child interactions, that include integrative and intentional teaching strategies.
+I help them create and facilitate rich educational experiences for children through high-quality teacher-child interactions that include integrative and intentional teaching strategies.